project-serum/serum-dex/docs/staking.md

 accounts with an associated "node leader", who is eligible for additional rewards via "node duties".
 These "duties" amount to earning what are, effectively, transaction fees.
-An additional document will describe nodes and their setup, but for the purposes of staking, all a **Member** needs to know is that it belongs to an **Entity** account, and the stake associated with that **Entity** amount determines its state.
+An additional document will describe nodes and their setup, but for the purposes of staking, all a **Member** needs to know is that it belongs to an **Entity** account, and the stake associated with that **Entity** determines its state.

 ### Member Accounts

-This document describes 4 types of **Member** accounts, making up a single set of balances.
-However, there are two stake pools: one for SRM holders and one for MSRM holders.
-Additionally there are two token types: locked and unlocked.
-As a result, there are really 16 vaults for each **Member**, 4 sets of balances each with 4 vaults, all isolated from each other (so locked tokens don't get intermingled with unlocked tokens).
-As a result, we need an additional mechanism for entering and exiting the system to ensure we send locked tokens back to the lockup program.
+This document describes 4 vault types belonging to **Member** accounts, making up a single set of balances.
+However, there are two stake pools: one for SRM holders and one for MSRM holders, so really there are 8 vault types.
-Specifically, locked and unlocked token balances are associated with a balance identifier (owner).
+Additionally there are two types of balance groups: locked and unlocked.
+As a result, there are really 16 vaults for each **Member**, 8 types of vaults in 2 separate sets, each isolated from the other, so that locked tokens don't get intermingled with unlocked tokens.

+But if we're staking locked tokens, we need to ensure we don't accidently unlock tokens.
+To maintain the **Lockup** program's invariant, we need a mechanism for safely entering and exiting the system; that is, locked tokens should only be sent back to the lockup program.

+As a result, we assign each set of balances, locked and unlocked, it's own unique identifier.
 For the unlocked set of accounts the  identifier is the **Member** account's beneficiary (i.e. the authority of the entire account), and for the locked set of accounts it's the vesting account's program derived address, controlled by the lockup program.
-Then, upon depositing or withdrawing from the **Registry**, the associated vaults must be owned by balance identifier (owner) matching the vaults being mutated.
+Then, upon depositing or withdrawing from the **Registry**, the program ensures that tokens coming into the system are from vaults owned by the correct balance identifier.
+Similarly, tokens going out of the system can only go to vaults owned by the correct balance identifier.

+In future work, this setup will allow us to extend the staking program to stake arbitrary assets owned by arbitrary programs on behalf of an account owner.